 1. SET YOUR GOAL, KNOW YOUR STANDARD.

-Remember what it felt like at the start of a new school year?
+Remember what it feels like at the start of a new year?
 At FWH, we structure our classes by semesters.
 The start of each semester is full of anticipation and excitement; an opportunity to establish new personal goals and expectations.
-It’s a reset that comes three times each year.
+It’s a reset that comes not once a year, but three times each year.
 Every start is intended for you to reflect, set new goals, and re-establish your standard.
 This is the first step toward success!

 2. BE INTENTIONAL, CONSISTENCY IS KEY.

 Goals take time, hard work, perseverance, and commitment to achieve—and achieving anything in life takes practice.
 Each semester at FWH, you set your intention by first selecting your workout schedule in advance.
 This is really important!
 You are investing financially in the results you are committed to achieve.
 An end-goal is only reached one workout at a time!
-It is important that each workout takes up space in your planner IN ADVANCE, and that your other activities (if at all possible) are scheduled around your workout time.
+It is important that your workouts take up space on your calendar IN ADVANCE, and that your other activities (if at all possible) are scheduled around your workout time.
 If you are not committed to a program, other daily activities will take precedent.
 Inconsistent workouts cannot safeguard your mental and emotional health.
 You MUST be consistent.
 Our motto at FWH is to “Just show up.”
-Only by being consistent in your workouts will you reach and maintain optimal living.
+Only by being consistent in your workouts will you reach and maintain optimal results.
 There are no shortcuts.

 3. THE POWER OF SOCIAL EXPECTATIONS = ACCOUNTABILITY AND SUPPORT.